Marko Voinovich

-Count Marko Ivanovich Voinovich (Note: The surname is also romanized as Voynovich) (Ма́рко Ива́нович Во́йнович; Марко Ивановић Војновић; 1750–1807) was an admiral of the Russian Imperial Navy, one of the founders of the Black Sea Fleet.
-The victor at Fidonisi.
+Count Marko Ivanovich Voinovich (Note: The surname is also romanized as Voynovich) (Ма́рко Ива́нович Во́йнович; Марко Ивановић Војновић; 1750–1807) was a Serbian and Russian admiral of the Russian Imperial Navy.
+He was one of the founders of the Black Sea Fleet.

 Life

-Vojnović was born in Herceg Novi, Republic of Venice (now Montenegro).
-He was a member of the Vojnović noble family, a Serb family recognized as nobility by Venice and Trieste in the Habsburg monarchy, and Imperial Russia.
+Voinovich was born in Herceg Novi, Republic of Venice (now Montenegro).
+He was a member of the Voinović noble family, a Serb family recognized as nobility by Venice, Trieste in the Habsburg monarchy, and Imperial Russia.

-In 1770 Vojnović was accepted into the Russian Navy as an ensign and saw distinguished service in the Mediterranean expedition of Russian Navy during the Russo-Turkish War (1768–1774).
+In 1770 Voinovich was accepted into the Russian Navy as an ensign and saw distinguished service in the Mediterranean expedition of Russian Navy during the Russo-Turkish War (1768–1774).

-In 1780 Vojnović was appointed the Commander of the Caspian Flotilla He led an expedition to the Caspian Sea in 1781 and discovered offshore oil and gas deposits near Chilov Island.
+In 1780 Voinovich was appointed the Commander of the Caspian Flotilla He led an expedition to the Caspian Sea in 1781 and discovered offshore oil and gas deposits near Chilov Island.
+That same year, he requested permission from the Iranian warlord Agha Mohammad Khan (later Shah of Iran) to found a trading post at Ashraf (today's Behshahr).
+Agha Mohammad refused, but Voinovich went on to establish a temporary settlement at Qaraduvin and the Ashurada islands.
+The khan then invited Voinovich and his officers to visit him in Astarabad, where they were held hostage until Voinovich sent orders to his men to dismantle and abandon the settlement.

-In 1783 Vojnović was appointed the commander of the first battleship of the nascent Black Sea Fleet.
+In 1783 Voinovich was appointed the commander of the first battleship of the nascent Black Sea Fleet.
 In 1785 he became the commander of Sevastopol Squadron.
 He fought in the Black Sea against the Turkish Navy led by Hassan Pasha in 1788.
-From the end of 1789 to the beginning 1790 Vojnović was the Chief of the Black Sea Fleet.
+From the end of 1789 to the beginning 1790 Voinovich was the Chief of the Black Sea Fleet.
 Although the Russian Navy won the Battle of Fidonisi under his command, his actions in the Russo-Turkish War (1787–1792) were considered indecisive and he was dismissed from command of the Fleet in March 1790.

-In 1797 Vojnović became a member of the Black Sea Admiralty Administration.
+In 1797 Voinovich became a member of the Black Sea Admiralty Administration.
 He was appointed a full Admiral in 1801 and retired in 1805.